 A note on sources: These are listed in no particular order, although the first source listed is where we generally get that item.
 Make sure to check out a product's dimensions/length/quantity when comparing prices!

-You can also order a complete kit from our partners at CV2.
+You can also order a starter kit from our partners at CV2.

 Our Hack Your Notebook series of mini-educator guides provide a pocket-sized overview of how notebook hacking fits into larger discussions of education policy, standards-aligned class projects as well as introductory activities.
 Created for educators in professional development settings, these booklets offer unique hands-on explorations in creative learning.